whaakman/azure-docs.nl-nl/articles/key-vault/create-certificate-scenarios.md

 ```

-## <a name="get-pending-request---pending-request-status-is-canceled-or-failed"></a>Aanvraag - aanvraag in behandeling de status 'geannuleerd' of 'is mislukt' in behandeling ophalen
+## <a name="get-pending-request---pending-request-status-is-canceled-or-failed"></a>Aanvraag - aanvraag in behandeling status is "geannuleerd" of "mislukt" in behandeling ophalen

 ### <a name="request"></a>Aanvraag